Directly raises $20 million to improve customer service with AI

 According to CustomerTheromometer, 54% of people have higher expectations for customer service today than just one year ago.
-Antony Brydon, Jean Tessier, and Jeff Patterson argue that a degree of automation is required to keep up.
+Antony Brydon, Jean Tessier, and Jeff Patterson argue that a degree of automation is required to keep up with demand.
 The three are cofounders of Directly, a San Francisco, California-based startup helping enterprise companies launch and train virtual agents that can double their automation rate.
 To lay the runway for future growth, Directly today announced a $20 million strategic investment led by Samsung NEXT, Industry Ventures, and AvidBank, with participation from existing investors M12, Costanoa Ventures, True Ventures, and Northgate.

 Newly appointed CEO Mike de la Cruz, previously Siebel Systems senior vice president of customer relationship management and Directly’s chief business officer, said the fresh capital willl “significantly” expand the company’s ability to bring AI and customer experience automation to the market.
 The round brings Directly’s total raised to over $55 miillion, following a $20 million series B in April 2018.
 Notably, it comes after a year in which the startup grew 10% per month over a six-month period.